The Best Water Test Kits Tested in 2023

 A water quality test kit’s accuracy will vary by manufacturer, but most are calibrated to EPA testing standards to ensure they’re as accurate as possible.
 Some kits have even been verified for accuracy by EPA-certified laboratories.

 A test strip is the least accurate, mostly because matching the colors on the strip to the contaminants indicated can be subjective and prone to user error.
-However, test strips that test for individual contaminants tend to be more accurate than strips that test for a wide range of volatile organic compounds.
+However, test strips that test for individual contaminants tend to be more accurate than strips that test for a wide range of VOCs.

 Testing Procedure

-Each type of water quality test kit offers a different testing procedure.
-For test strips, dip the strip into the water you want to test, and wait for the color to change.
+Each type of test kit requires a different testing procedure.
+For test strips, dip the strip into the water you want to test and wait for the color to change.
 Then, match the color on the strip to the provided color chart that indicates the presence (and relative concentration) of the contaminant.
 The strip can take anywhere from 1 minute to 48 hours for the color to change depending on the contaminant being tested.

-For color discs, the water sample is placed inside a plastic box with a viewing window that displays the water sample next to a “reference color” that becomes duller or brighter by turning a dial on the box.
-To determine the concentration of the contaminant for which you’re testing, simply turn the dial until the reference color matches the water sample.
-The concentration will usually be listed on the dial.
+For color discs, the water sample is placed inside a plastic box with a viewing window that displays the water sample next to a “reference color.”
+To determine the concentration of the contaminant for which you’re testing, compare the reference colors to the water sample.
+The concentration is usually listed on the reference colors.

 Digital instruments just need to have their electrode set into the water being tested, and the TDS and EC will display on the LCD screen in a matter of seconds.
 With each testing procedure, you can often read the results in minutes, with the exception of a bacteria test, which usually requires a wait time of 48 hours.